 Explainer: Gun Laws in Latin America's Largest Economies

-Countries may adopt stringent gun control laws, but their efforts are complicated by international arms smuggling.
-We explore policies in Argentina, Brazil, Chile, Colombia, and Mexico.
+Countries may adopt stringent gun control laws, but efforts are complicated by arms smuggling.
+We look at Argentina, Brazil, Chile, Colombia, and Mexico.

 For government across Latin America, reducing violence and providing security are top agenda items.
 AS/COA Online looks at gun-related legislation in Latin America’s largest economies, identifying regulations for arms licensing.
 In Argentina, Brazil, Chile, Colombia, and Mexico, gun possession is legal for civilians, though restrictions tend to be stringent.
-In recent years, several countries sought to tighten gun control, while Brazilian President Jair Bolsonaro has sought to do the opposite.
-The effect of COVID-19 on firearm possession is yet to be fully seen, though some criminal enterprises grew during the pandemic.
+In recent years, several countries sought to tighten gun control, while Brazilian ex-President Jair Bolsonaro (2019–2022) did the opposite.

 To get a gun permit, citizens can apply through the Credential of Legitimate User of Firearms (CLUSE, in Spanish).
 The application process is open to Argentines 21 and over and requires the prospective owner to show they have no criminal record, provide details of where the gun will be kept, pass physical and psychiatric examinations, undergo firearm training, and show proof of income.
 All prospective owners are also fingerprinted.